wcrl/Build-the-Bot/WCRL 2023 Competitor Information/WCRL 2022-2023 Rulebook.md

 ### Competitors

-Teams must register to compete in the WCRL by having each member of their team complete the Google Form Registration, and join the discord.
+Teams must register to compete in the WCRL by having each member of their team complete the Google Form Registration and join the Discord.
 Once all members are registered, the team can reach out to the Eboard with their members and team name, to officially register a team.

 Official bot name, team name, and attachment file names must be school-appropriate and cannot contain the word “weapon” or reference to weapons.